Musk's China ties add potential risks to Twitter purchase

 Musk says he sees “no indications” Beijing might use Tesla as leverage, but other companies don’t wait for government orders.
 Automakers, clothing brands and others take pre-emptive action to protect their access to China by changing marketing or products sold worldwide to reflect official positions such as the ruling party’s claim that self-ruled Taiwan is part of its territory.

-Musk said Friday his offer was suspended while he tried to confirm whether the number of Twitter accounts without real users behind them was below 5% of the total, as the company says.
+Whether the Twitter deal will go ahead remains an open question.
+Musk tweeted Tuesday that it can't happen unless the company shows public proof that the number of Twitter accounts without real users behind them is below 5% of the total.

 On Monday, he said at a business conference in Miami that a deal at a lower price wasn't “out of the question,” Bloomberg News reported.
 That supported suggestions by industry analysts that Musk wants out of the deal or a lower price due to a fall in the value of Tesla sock, some of which he has pledged to finance the purchase.